Fast Payday Loans — Like Them or Not, They are Needed by Millions

 The CFPB is now proposing similar — but even more stringent — regulations for the payday loan industry.
 The new underwriting rules include a minimum of 60 days between loans and a regulation prohibiting further loans for a full year unless borrowers can prove that their financial situation has improved.

 The OCC regulations practically that most borrowers would not qualify for advance deposit loans.
 The proposed CFPB regulations will have the save impact on the payday loan industry.
 Simply stated, borrowers who can meet the qualifications will be those who have access to other credit products.
 Millions of people, however, who do not have the same access to credit will be left with no legal source of funds to meet a financial emergency.

 The regulations proposed by the CFPB could put an end to the payday loan industry.
 However, even Richard Cordray, the director of CFPB, has stated repeatedly that millions of Americans need access to small-dollar loans and that most of them cannot obtain the funds from relatives.
-Despite this, the CFPB is continuing to proceed with regulations that could sever the lifeline that payday loans provide for millions of people who rely on these loans to meet unexpected financial expenses.
+Despite this, the CFPB is continuing to proceed with regulations that could sever the lifeline that fast payday loans provide for millions of people who rely on these loans to meet unexpected financial expenses.
 At the very least, the CFPB should eliminate the proposed regulations that could cause great harm to millions of Americans and look for other ways to ensure the protection of consumers — without destroying yet another financial tool that many people need to survive.